 An EnPak power system from Miller eliminates the need to carry a separate PTO-driven air compressor and engine-driven generator on the work truck, providing compressed air, generator power, battery charging, crank assist and welding capabilities in one machine.

 When you have fewer engine-driven machines on a work truck, it also reduces the overall time spent on maintenance.

 Decrease maintenance and fuel costs

 A work truck that utilizes an all-in-one solution also reduces fuel costs and engine wear.

-An all-in-one solution can reduce truck engine idle time by up to 75 percent and save more than $50,000 annually for fuel and maintenance (for a fleet of 10 service trucks) compared to constantly idling the truck engine to run PTO-driven systems.
+An all-in-one solution can reduce truck engine idle time by up to 75 percent and save more than $50,000 annually for fuel and maintenance (for a fleet of 10 service trucks) compared to constantly running the truck engine to power PTO-driven systems.
 Customers who switched from PTO-driven systems to a Miller® EnPak A30 all-in-one power system on their work trucks report reducing fuel use up to 30 percent.

 Compare the benefits of an all-in-one

 EnPak power systems also use two industry-exclusive technologies to deliver even more benefits.
 Auto-Speed™ technology automatically adjusts the engine to run at the lowest speed to match compressed air, battery charge and weld demands of the job — providing 100 amps of welding power at idle.
 Auto Start/Stop automatically turns the engine on and off based on demand.

 These all-in-one work truck solutions deliver the versatility and power to tackle whatever jobs technicians encounter — all with the work truck engine turned off.
 Significantly reducing unnecessary run time and truck engine idling helps reduce the time and money spent on maintenance and helps minimize unplanned downtime in your operation.